dutchers/docker-images/using-boot2docker.rst

     :align: center

-My Docker Directory Doesn't have anything in it
+My Docker directory doesn't have anything in it
 ###############################################

-VirtualBox requires you to share a local directory with the Hypervisor so boot2docker can pass content from the local-filesystem into the remote filesystem inside the VM.
+VirtualBox requires you to share a local directory with the hypervisor so boot2docker can pass content from the local-filesystem into the remote filesystem inside the VM.

 .. code-block:: bash